Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Form Design

-2. Select the ActiveX Control Option from Insert Menu.
+2. Select the ActiveX Control Option from the Insert Menu.

 3. Select Microsoft Progress Bar Control, Version 6.0 from the displayed list.

 4. Draw a Progress Bar on the Form as shown in the image below.
-You have to do some resizing to make it look like the sample below.
+Resize the Form to make it look like the sample below.
 You can make it in any size and shape you prefer.

-6. Change the following Property Values are shown below:
+6. Need to change the following Property Values as shown below:

 • Name = PB2